Canon 5D vs T6

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D and Canon EOS Rebel T6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the T6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D does not offer wifi capability.
+In contrast, the 5D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D and the T6 have been discontinued, but can regularly be found used on eBay.
+Both the 5D and the T6 have been discontinued, but can regularly be found used on ebay.
 The 5D was replaced by the Canon 5D Mark II, while the T6 was followed by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D and T6 can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon T6 Manual.

 So what conclusions can be drawn?
 Is the Canon 5D better than the Canon T6 or vice versa?
 The listing below highlights the relative strengths of the two models.